RecoilGaming/Project-APCS/README.md

 **Node** is the base node and has children.

-**Node** is a Node that is not visible in the game.
-They can only have other Nodes as children.

 **Camera** is a Node that controls the viewport.

 **Controller** is an Node that controls a body node.

 **MoveAction** is an Node that performs a movement action.

-**Node** is a Node that is visible in the game.

 **Node2D** is a Node with a transform.
 It renders its children relative to its own transform.